egonz/action-at-a-distance/README.md

 A socket based Javascript screen scraping NodeJS module.

 Use [Socket.io](http://socket.io) to drive [CasperJS](http://casperjs.org/).
-Execute Javascript in a non-local page, and return nodes and parse them locally.
+Execute Javascript in a nonlocal page, and return nodes and parse them locally.

 ## Install